-MainNet is being used in purpose of making actual transactions occur on the distributed ledger.
-Real exchanges of tokens are happening here.
-Within MainNet any user of any node connected to the network can read all contract code and data.
-The only limitation that is implemented on MainNet is permission check in contract code, determining which accounts can update the state of a contract.
+MainNet is where actual transactions occur on the distributed ledger.
+Real exchanges of real tokens are happening here.
+Within MainNet, any user of any node connected to the network can read all the contract code and data.
+The only limitation that is implemented on MainNet is the permission check in contract code, which determines which accounts can update the state of a contract.

 A proof-of-authority testnet that works across clients.

 A proof-of-authority testnet for those running OpenEthereum clients.

 A proof-of-authority testnet for running Geth client.

 A proof-of-work testnet.
 This means it’s the best like-for-like representation of Ethereum.